Salary is commensurate with education and experience.

 For detailed information on Benefits for this position click here.

-Master's Degree in speech-language pathology, plus 1-3 years as a speech-Language Pathologist in clinical or research settings focusing on children with ASD and typical child development
+Master's Degree in speech-language pathology, plus 1-3 years as a Speech-Language Pathologist in clinical or research setting focusing on children with ASD

 Equivalent education/experience will substitute for all minimum qualifications except where there are legal requirements such as license/certification/registration.